EyalAr/event-delegation-tutorial/README.md

 # Events Delegation Interactive Repo

-## Step 7 - Delegating events to the parent and filtering the target
+## Step 7 - A Generic Event Delegation Solution

 A more scalable solution would allow us to delegate events to some parent element without us having to modify our handlers.